- Activity Level: moderate

 The Maltese will work fine for novice owners, but obedience training is recommended.
 Be aware that training this dog breed will require patience and soft discipline because of their sensitive nature.

+The Maltese coat is long, silky, and straight and is white in color.
 The Maltese is generally considered a “non-shedding” breed.
 Of course, one must properly maintain their coat to ensure the truth of that title.
+If the coat is in a short clip, brushing a few times a week is sufficient to keep their coat tangle and mat-free.
+If they have a longer coat, you will need to brush them every day to remove tangles and prevent mats from forming.
+Maltese will also need to be professionally groomed several times a year.
 They are also known to be “hypo-allergenic” for people who otherwise suffer from pet allergies, but the only way to ensure you will not have a reaction is to meet one.

 The Maltese should weigh between 3 to 8 lbs. and stand between 7 and 10 inches tall.